YIYIZH/CLOUDS-LAB/labs/mapreduce-lab/README.md

 Answer the following questions (in a simple text file):

 1. How does the number of reducer influence the behavior of the Pairs approach?
+ - Because the pair approach will emit a very large amount of intermediate values.
+If #reducer is small, reducers will be suffered from work load The pair approach brings more parallelism, but also increases communication cost
 2. Why does `TextPair` need to be Comparable?
+ - Because we have to group/sort the intermediate values at reducer by key, which is a TextPair object
 3. Can you use the implemented reducers as *Combiners*?
+ - Yes, because the operations sum are distributive
 4. How many output bytes are spilled by the mappers to produce intermediate files?
 Keep this value in mind and compare to the "stripes" approach, next.